akurra4/Current-Operators-In-Fentanyl/README.md

 •	ID: An id for the company name in the format CB_Email_#
 •	Email: The Email ID

-5. `ChemBook_final_names.csv`
+5. `ChemBook_final_phone.csv`
 This Sheet contains the unique phone numbers in all formats and id’s.
-•	ID: An id for the company name in the format CB_Company_#
+•	ID: An id for the Phone number in the format CB_Phone_#
 •	Phone: The phone numbers of the companies, some records might have more than one number.

+5. `ChemBook_final_web.csv`
+This Sheet contains the unique phone numbers in all formats and id’s.
+•	ID: An id for the Website in the format CB_Web_#
+•	Phone: the url text for the website of the post.